manfromdownunder/eKonyv/docs/docs/developers/index.md

 `task dev:server`

-: Compiles and runs OpenBooks in Server mode.
+: Compiles and runs eKonyv in Server mode.
 Connects to the Mock IRC server.

 ## CLI Mode Development

 `task dev:cli`

-: Compiles and runs OpenBooks in CLI mode.
+: Compiles and runs eKonyv in CLI mode.
 Connects to the Mock IRC server.

 <!-- ## Why / How